hashicorp/terraform-provider-vault/website/docs/r/transform_transformation.html.md

 * `templates` - (Optional) Templates configured for transformation.
 * `tweak_source` - (Optional) The source of where the tweak value comes from.
 Only valid when in FPE mode.
 * `type` - (Optional) The type of transformation to perform.
+* `deletion_allowed` - (Optional) If true, this transform can be deleted.
+  Otherwise, deletion is blocked while this value remains false.
+Default: `false` *Only supported on vault-1.12+*

 ## Tutorials